VisualPinball/VisualPinball.Engine.PinMAME/README.md

 This project contains two root folders:

 - `VisualPinball.Engine.PinMAME` wraps the [`pinmame-dotnet`](https://github.com/vpinball/pinmame-dotnet)
   library and extends it with some meta data.
+It's also the project that provides the Unity plugins.
 - `VisualPinball.Engine.PinMAME.Unity` is the Unity UPM package that plugs into VPE and implements the gamelogic engine.